Station IX: Overview

 Station IX was responsible for the development and production of weapons for the SOE, which supported agents and cells of resistance throughout occupied Europe.
 It was one of several similar workshops and laboratories throughout England.
 Under its commanding officer Lt.
 Colonel John Dolphin, and Chief of Scientific Research, Professor D.M.
 Newitt, secret research included military vehicles and equipment, explosives and technical sabotage, camouflage, biological and chemical warfare.

-It was situated at a mansion called "The Frythe" about an hour's drive north from London near the town of Welwyn.
+It was situated at a mansion called "The Frythe" about an hour's drive north from London near the village of Welwyn.
 This had been an exclusive hotel but was commandeered in August 1939 by the British Directorate of Military Intelligence.
 In the grounds, small cabins and barracks functioned as laboratories and workshops.
 Heavily guarded, the personnel included civilian scientists and craftsmen, (who like Dolphin received "war service" military rank) and military personnel from all three services, who all wore their own regimental badges and uniform.